Recycle your spectacles and give the gift of sight

 - If it is required, a familiarisation visit by the client with learning disabilities and their supporter before the test.

 - Disabled parking nearby.

-- After your eye examination, we have a ‘Feedback from my Optometrist’ form which can be filled in by the Optometrist to simply explain the results of the examination.
+- After your eye examination, we have a ‘Feedback from my Optometrist’ form, which can be filled in by the Optometrist to simply explain the examination results.

 - Coloured overlay tests and Eye Tracking